 I am an AUSTRALIAN NATIONAL KENNEL COUNCIL REGISTERED BREEDER.
 I am bound by the code of ethics of Dogswest, this can be found on their website at www.dogswest.com.

-At present I am not showing my dogs.
+At present I rarely show my dogs.
 Ch Ausbed Blythe Spirit (AI) has retired from the show ring.
 Spirit is from frozen semen from Granitor kennels in the UK.
 Ch Ausbed Born In Boots (AI), Bootsie is from frozen semen from Bisbee kennels in the UK.
 I would like to thank Dorothy from Bisbee and John from Granitor for their willingness to go to the trouble of having the semen collected and sent to Australia.
 The pups from both litters have made all their effort worth while.

 Ausbed Sophisticated Lady (Sophie) is not bothered by anything.
 She is from Poppy's litter with Spencer.
 Thanks Cathy, I couldn't have asked for better pups.